-Affiliate marketers, who are also known as publishers, can be social media influencers, bloggers, or other brands who have an audience that is similar to the company's target customer – this gives the brand immediate access to a possibly new and different audience.
+Also known as publishers, affiliate marketers can be social media influencers, bloggers, or other brands who have an audience that is similar to the company's target customer – this gives the brand immediate access to a possibly new and different audience.

-Affiliate marketing works in many ways.
-It is a widespread revenue sharing trend that requires an online property.
-It could be a youtube channel, affiliate sites, or social media websites such as facebook or instagram page.
+You can work around Affiliate marketing in multiple ways.
+It is a widespread revenue-sharing trend that requires an online property.
+It could be a youtube channel, affiliate sites, or social media websites such as Facebook or Instagram page.

 Customers are made aware of products they may not have otherwise purchased.
 Publishers earn revenue by promoting or influencing the sale of those products by organically including them in content.
 And the company that sells the product does more business.